(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 As your parents age, complicated medical issues may require ongoing treatment, expensive prescriptions, and hospital stays.

 Costly renovations could be needed for them to continue living at home.
 If they require a higher level of care, moving a parent to an assisted living facility or nursing home may be your only option.

 Eldercare costs are skyrocketing.
 For a private nursing home room, you can expect to pay about $100,000 per year.
 If your parents haven’t planned for these expenses, you may end up contributing to or paying for their care.

-It’s also important to discuss your parents’ final wishes so you don’t have to question what they would have wanted as you grieve their passing.
+It’s also important to discuss your parents’ final wishes so you won't be questioning what they would want as you grieve their passing.

 Continuing to support them for an extended period can hurt their ability to become independent and reduce your ability to save more for retirement too.

 Don't let poor retirement planning shift the costs of your caregiving onto your children.